-CCBO’s grants program is designed to identify and implement locally-led, sustainable solutions and approaches that support the program’s objectives and combat ocean plastics pollution directly at the source.
-CCBO is seeking the support of grantees throughout its focal countries and currently has several opportunities available for application.
-Learn more about current opportunities and how to apply.
+CCBO’s grants program complements the program’s in-house technical expertise and is designed to identify and implement locally-led, sustainable solutions and approaches across its focal countries that support the program’s objectives and combat ocean plastics pollution directly at the source.

-The 3Rs and improved waste management systems are effective ways of reducing the volume of waste flowing into our oceans and waterways, but rely on strong, incentivized recycling markets, supportive infrastructure, and a suitable enabling environment.
-To accomplish this, CCBO works to identify and establish incentives for strengthened reuse and recycling markets, improve infrastructure through locally-relevant innovative technologies, and enhance service delivery models for increased efficiency and revenues.
+Reducing the volume of waste flowing into our oceans and waterways requires improved local solid waste management systems as well as increased uptake of 3R practices.
+Both require incentivized markets for recycling and reuse, supportive infrastructure, and strong enabling environments.
+Across its focal countries and engagement sites, CCBO is identifying and establishing incentives for strengthened reuse and recycling markets, working to improve solid waste management systems through new technologies and infrastructure, and enhancing self-sustaining service delivery models for increased efficiency and revenue generation.
 The program prioritizes locally-centered strategies that empower individuals, provide increased economic opportunity for women and men, and address sectoral health and safety challenges.

 Improve local implementation and enforcement of laws, policies, and regulations